nashmuhandes/nashgore_bludtype/README.md

 # nashgore_bludtype
-BLUDTYPE definitions for popular (G)ZDoom mods maintained by the community
+NashGore NEXT's BLUDTYPE definitions for popular (G)ZDoom mods maintained by the community